 Anyways, let’s go back to the theory of how long it would take to learn a language.
 Mastery of a language and complete fluency would take thousands of hours of focused discipline.
 Some can call this the 10,000 hour rule, where it takes about 10,000 hours of practice to become a genius at a subject.
 But, most of us aren’t aiming to become Spanish scholars.
 So, I believe that fluency in a language can take place in just a few months.
 That’s if the individual is consistently and constantly focused on learning the language.

 In order for the individual to be “focused” it would take at least 3 hours a day of focused learning.
 If the individual does practice Spanish or any other language, consistently for a few months, I believe they would become pretty proficient.

 This really depends on how the Spanish is taught, and if the person is living in an environment where there are Spanish speakers or not, but generally a few months should do the trick.
 If you want to take it down to even 2-3 months, they can learn the language through shortcuts.
 Some shortcuts that can be used is the 80/20 principle.
 The learner can learn the language by taking the most commonly used words and sentences and learning those instead of focusing on 100% perfection.
 Although, this method won’t produce flawless Spanish speakers, it will produce someone that can speak the language pretty well.

 Just remember that whatever the method may be, it will take some time and some brain and will power to learn a language.
 A great way to learn Spanish can be found by clicking here.

 Incoming search terms:

-- how long does it take an adult to learn spanish
+- how long does it take to complete rocket spanish

 - how long does it take to learn spanish